some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The interface definition should define the maximal length of each dimension in order to allow for static buffer size allocation.
+If static buffer size allocation is required, the interface definition shall define the maximal length of each dimension.

 .. feat_req:: ⓘ
     :id: feat_req_someip_696